 The system is not yet operating, and current project construction activities include track installation, overhead catenary system pole installation, maintenance facility construction, and bridge construction.
-Construction is approximately 42% complete.
-Vehicle procurement has begun, with the first four of eight vehicles in preliminary static and dynamic testing at the Siemens Transportation Group facility.
+Construction is approximately 59% complete.
+Vehicle procurement has begun, with the first vehicles is in Pre-FAI and is anticipated to be completed by March 2022 and the last vehicle is about to enter static and dynamic testing at the Siemens Transportation Group facility.
+Other vehicles are in various stages of equipping.